 There are two types of acrocyanosis: primary and secondary.

-- Primary acrocyanosis is associated with cold temperature and emotional stress.
-It’s not considered harmful.
+Primary acrocyanosis has links to cold temperature and emotional stress.
+Doctors don’t consider it to be harmful.

-- Secondary acrocyanosis is associated with many different underlying diseases, including eating disorders, psychiatric illnesses, and cancer.
+Secondary acrocyanosis develops due to many different underlying diseases, according to 2011 research.
+These include eating disorders, psychiatric illnesses, and cancer.

-The name comes from the Greek words akros for “extreme” and kyanos for “blue.”
+The term “acrocyanosis” comes from the Greek words “akros” (extreme) and “kyanos” (blue).

 Hands and feet are the extremities most often affected by acrocyanosis.
-But wrists, ankles, nose, ears, lips, and even nipples may be involved.
+But its symptoms can develop in several different areas, including your: